top of page

 Togetherness

-Thursday, 02 April - 11 April
+Thursday, 02 April - Saturday, 11 April

-Maximum: 20 Pers
+Maximum: 20 Pers.

-This 2026 one-week retreat is open to anyone wishing to take refuge from the busi-ness of the daily life of our modern world.
-Supported by the collective energy of community (the Lay Sangha), we have the opportunity to
+This 2026 one-week retreat is open to those wishing to take refuge from the busi-ness of the daily life of our modern world.
+Supported by the collective energy of community (the Lay Sangha), we have the opportunity to deepen our practice of Resting and Reflecting, taking refuge in the Sangha and the island within.
+The focus of our Mindfulness practice will be 'Present Moment/Wonderful Moment'.

-Daily formal practices include Mindful Eating, Total Relaxation, Singing, and time for Personal Practice
+Formal community practices will include Mindful Eating, Total Relaxation, Singing, and listening to Dharma Talks, and Noble Silence.

-COST: Shared Accommodations - USD $TBA USD --- Single Accommodations - USD $ TBA
+COST: Shared Accommodations - USD $ 795 USD --- Single Accommodations - USD $ 1,020

-This Retreat is offered to those who join the Loving Work Retreat and/or the Homeland Retreat, AND to English-speaking friends living in Viet Nam, or traveling in SE Asia, or living in regional countries
+AND to English-speaking friends living in Viet Nam, or traveling in SE Asia, or living in regional countries

 'No Where to Go, Nothing to Do":